michaelcjefferson/kamar-listener/README.md

 Ensure that [TDM-GCC](https://jmeubank.github.io/tdm-gcc/articles/2021-05/10.3.0-release) is installed on your computer.
 Open PowerShell, navigate to this directory, and use the following command:
 `set CGO_ENABLED=1&& set goos=windows&& go build -o ./bin/kamarRefresh.exe ./cmd/api`
-This file (which will be in the /bin/ folder in this directory) should be copied across to (in this case) Mark's computer, to the C:\\KamarListener\ directory.
+Copy this file (which will be in the /bin/ folder in this directory) across to (in this case) Mark's computer, to the C:\\KamarListener\ directory.
 It can then be double-clicked to run - a new terminal will open up, which will log any connections that the server receives.

 ### To run the program in dev mode
 Open terminal, navigate to this directory, and use the following command: